List of songs recorded by Britney Spears

-American pop singer Britney Spears made her chart debut in November 1998 with "...Baby One More Time", which attained global success.
+American singer Britney Spears made her chart debut in November 1998 with "...Baby One More Time", which attained global success.
 It was followed by the release of her debut studio album ...Baby One More Time (1999), which opened at number one on the Canadian Albums Chart and the US Billboard 200, and was later certified fourteen-times platinum by the Recording Industry Association of America (RIAA).
 Spears's second studio album, Oops!...
 I Did It Again, was released on May 16, 2000, and became the fastest-selling album by a female act in the US, selling 1,319,193 units in its opening week.
 It spawned the singles "Oops!...
 I Did It Again", "Lucky", "Stronger", and "Don't Let Me Be the Last to Know".
 In November 2001, Spears's released "I'm a Slave 4 U", the lead single from her self-titled third studio album (2001).
 In November 2003, Spears's fourth studio album, In the Zone, was released.
 The album includes "Me Against the Music", a collaboration with Madonna that reached number one on the European Hot 100 Singles, and "Toxic", which earned Spears her first Grammy Award in the category Best Dance Recording.
 Her first compilation album, Greatest Hits: My Prerogative, was released the following year.

 Following her personal struggles through 2007, Spears's fifth studio album, Blackout, was released in October of the same year.
 The album sold over three million units worldwide, spawning the hit singles "Gimme More" and "Piece of Me".
 With the release of her sixth studio album Circus (2008), Spears became the only act in the Nielsen SoundScan era (1991–present) to have four albums debut with US sales of 500,000 or more copies.
 Including the singles "Womanizer" and "Circus", it sold four million copies worldwide.